JetBrains/teamcity-documentation/topics/upgrade-notes.md

 With the version 5.0, we announce changes to the upgrade policy: Upgrade to 5.0 is not free.
 Every license (server and agent) bought since 5.0 will work with any TeamCity version released within one year since the license purchase.
 Please review the detailed information at [Licensing and Upgrade](http://www.jetbrains.com/teamcity/buy/index.jsp) section of the official site.

 __Bundled plugins__
-If you used standalone plugins that are now bundled in 5.0, do not forget to remove the plugins from `.BuildServer/plugins` directory.The newly bundled plugins are:
+If you used standalone plugins that are now bundled in 5.0, do not forget to remove the plugins from the `.BuildServer/plugins` directory.The newly bundled plugins are:
 * Mercurial
 * Git (JetBrains)
 * REST API (was provided with YouTrack previously)